The Judicial Process

-When allegations of serious policy violations arise that do not involve harassment, sexual misconduct, domestic or dating violence or misconduct, or stalking, they are addressed through either the Conduct Judicial Board or the Disposition Without Hearing process.
+When allegations of serious policy violations arise that do not involve harassment, sexual misconduct, domestic or dating violence or misconduct, or stalking, they are addressed through one of three possible avenues: the Academic Judicial Board (AJB); the Community Judicial Board (CJB); and Disposition Without Hearing (DWH).

-When non-academic policy violations are alleged to have taken place, they are generally documented in Incident Reports recorded by Campus Security or they may also be reported directly to the Associate Dean of Student Services (ADSS).
-When the alleged violations are sufficiently grave that some form of official Institute discipline is a possible outcome, a Conduct Judicial Board hearing is scheduled.
+When non-academic policy violations are alleged to have taken place, they are generally documented in Incident Reports recorded by Public Safety staff.
+Sometimes this happens because Public Safety learns of an incident at the time it’s taking place and documents what they find, and sometimes Incident Reports are generated when situations come to light after they’ve already occurred.
+When the alleged violations are sufficiently grave that some form of official College discipline is a possible outcome, a CJB hearing is scheduled.

-Charges of alleged academic dishonesty are typically generated when a professor becomes concerned that an Academic Honesty Policy violation may have taken place through his or her own observations, or when a student reports to a professor, dean or the ADSS that s/he suspects another student of violating the policy.
-The professor then contacts the ADSS and relays the information in writing, and the professor also notifies the student that s/he has reported the alleged violation.
+Charges of alleged academic dishonesty are generated when a professor becomes concerned that an Honor Code violation may have taken place through his or her own observations, or when a student reports to a professor or a dean that s/he suspects another student of violating the Honor Code.
+The professor then contacts the community standards officer and relays the information in writing, and the professor notifies the student that s/he has done so.

-Students who have been charged with violating the Academic Honesty Policy or the General Conduct policy are referred to as the “respondents.”
-Each respondent receives a letter from the ADSS during their meeting detailing the charges against him/her and providing the complete text of the policy the respondent is suspected of violating.
-In most cases, the letter identifies the two options available to resolve those charges: a hearing with the Conduct Judicial Board (CJB), or in cases where the student does not contest the charges, the option of Disposition Without Hearing (DWH).
+Students who have been charged with violating Middlebury College Handbook policies are referred to as the “respondents.”
+Each respondent receives a letter from the community standards officer during their meeting detailing the charges against him/her and providing the complete text of the policy the respondent is suspected of violating.
+In most cases, the letter identifies the two options available to resolve those charges: a hearing with the appropriate judicial board, or in cases where the student does not contest the charges, the option of Disposition Without Hearing.
+A copy of this letter is also sent to the respondent’s Commons dean.

 Normally students may also review all of the evidentiary materials available at that time.
-In cases in which these materials contain confidential information about other students involved, respondents may review these materials at the office of the ADSS but will not receive hard copies.
+In cases in which these materials contain confidential information about other students involved, respondents may review these materials at the office of the community standards officer but will not receive hard copies.

-Each student who has been charged in an incident generally meets individually with the Institute’s ADSS.
-The purpose of this meeting is to discuss the possibility of DWH when appropriate; to make sure the respondent has a clear understanding of their choices to resolve the matter, and how each option works; and to allow the respondent to ask questions of the ADSS.
-The ADSS is available to answer questions throughout the adjudication process.
+Each student who has been charged in an incident generally meets individually with the College’s community standards officer.
+The purpose of this meeting is to discuss the possibility of Disposition Without Hearing when appropriate; to make sure the respondent has a clear understanding of their choices to resolve the matter, and how each option works; and to allow the respondent to ask questions of the community standards officer.
+The community standards officer is available to answer questions throughout the adjudication process.

 Disposition Without Hearing

-In cases where the facts are not in dispute, and the student is prepared to accept responsibility for their actions, the ADSS may offer the option of Disposition Without Hearing (DWH).
+In cases where the facts are not in dispute, and the student is prepared to accept responsibility for their actions, the community standards officer may offer the option of Disposition Without Hearing (DWH).
 DWH is not akin to the plea bargain option in a United States court of law, whereby a lesser sanction is offered in exchange for an admission of guilt.
-Rather, the ADSS offers a sanction meant to approximate the kind of sanction that would be levied by the CJB.
-If the student agrees, the sanction is applied, and this process replaces the judicial hearing.
+Rather, the community standards officer offers a sanction meant to approximate the kind of sanction that would be levied by the AJB or CJB.
+If the student agrees, the sanction is applied, and this process replaces the conduct hearing.
 No appeal option is available for students who accept DWH.
-If the student does not wish to accept this sanction, CJB hearing will take place.
+If the student does not wish to accept this sanction, an AJB or CJB hearing will take place.
 The student may not choose to accept the sanction initially offered through DWH after a hearing has taken place.

 Proceeding with a Hearing

-If the student chooses to pursue a hearing, the ADSS will work with the respondent to complete the Confirmation of Judicial Hearing Procedures Form.
+If the student chooses to pursue a hearing, the community standards officer will work with the respondent to complete the Confirmation of Hearing Form.
 Completing this form together ensures that key aspects of the hearing process are reviewed, and that the respondent is clearly informed about the opportunity to prepare thoroughly for the upcoming hearing.
 This includes reviewing a hearing’s choreography, and identifying potential board members and asking the respondent if they have any concerns about the ability of any of the board members to be fair and impartial in hearing this case.
 In the event that the respondent expresses concern about a particular board member serving on the hearing panel, if the concern is deemed appropriate, that board member would be excused and an alternate member would be substituted.
-This meeting is not required, but is offered as a useful resource for students.
+This meeting is not required by the Middlebury College Handbook, but is offered as a useful resource for students.

 Respondents have several areas of preparation prior to a hearing:

-- Character reference: Respondents may also arrange to have a character reference.
+- Character Reference: Respondents may also arrange to have a character reference.
 This individual may appear in person, or may submit a written statement.
-Written character references may be submitted by any individual the respondent wishes, but character references offered in person may only come from members of the Institute community.
+Written character references may be submitted by any individual the respondent wishes, but character references offered in person may only come from members of the College community.
 Character references may not make reference to any aspect of the case in question, but are meant to provide general commentary on and examples of the respondent’s character.
-When a written statement is provided, it is read to the board by the ADSS.
+When a written statement is provided, it is read to the board by the community standards officer.
 The respondent is responsible for making arrangements for their character reference.

-- Evidentiary materials: If there are materials that the respondent feels are important to have included in the hearing packet provided to the board, they may submit them for consideration to the ADSS during the days prior to the hearing.
+- Evidentiary Materials: If there are materials that the respondent feels are important to have included in the hearing packet provided to the board, they may submit them for consideration to the community standards officer during the days prior to the hearing.
 Materials not submitted in advance of the hearing must be submitted to the chair of the board, and may not be approved.

-In CJB hearings related to academic dishonesty violations, the faculty member is present throughout the hearing.
+In AJB hearings, the faculty member is present throughout the hearing.
 Faculty members are invited to give opening statements at the beginning of the hearing, and to share closing thoughts at the end of the hearing.
-It may be helpful for faculty members to consider in advance how to share their information in a way that the board will understand.
+It may be helpful for faculty members to consider in advance how to share their information in a way that the board will understand, especially in cases involving fields such as mathematics, languages, or other areas that lay people may not be able to easily decipher.

-Once the board members have reviewed the hearing materials, the ADSS, who oversees the hearing logistics, will escort the respondent(s) and advisor(s), and in academic dishonesty cases, the faculty member, into the hearing room.
-The hearing generally takes place around a large table or desks situated in circle or rectangular way: board members sit on one side and the respondent(s), advisor(s), and ADSS sit on the other side.
-In most non-academic cases, charges against students are brought by the Institute, but in cases where a student has allegedly been the victim of another student’s policy violation, this student will also be present in the hearing room with an advisor, and will sit on the other side of the ADSS.
+Once the board members have reviewed the hearing materials, the community standards officer, who oversees the hearing logistics, will escort the respondent(s) and adviser(s), and in AJB cases, the faculty member, into the hearing room.
+The hearing generally takes place around a large table: board members sit on one side of the table, and the respondent(s), adviser(s), and community standards officer sit on the other side.
+In most CJB cases, charges against students are brought by the College, but in cases where a student has allegedly been the victim of another student’s policy violation, this student will also be present in the hearing room with an adviser, and will sit on the other side of the community standards officer.

-When all parties are settled, the designated CJB chair will begin the hearing by activating the recording device, and reviewing a script of preliminary instructions, including the following:
+Each judicial board has two co-chairs: a student co-chair, and a staff or faculty member chair.
+They will generally alternate and serve as chair for every other hearing.
+When all parties are settled, the chair will begin the hearing by activating the recording device, and reviewing a script of preliminary instructions, including the following:

-- Introductions of all participants, including board members, respondents, advisors, ADSS
+- Introductions of all participants, including board members, respondents, advisers, community standards officer(s).

-- Clarification that a judicial hearing is not a court of law, and that its goal is fundamental fairness
+- Clarification that a conduct hearing is not a court of law, and that its goal is fundamental fairness.

 - Affirmation that honesty is expected of all who testify, and that dishonesty on the part of the respondent could result in additional charges.